+I earned my PhD at San Diego State University, where I studied genetics, behavior, and morphology in Allen's and Rufous Hummingbird.
+These two species hybridize in southern Oregon, and formed the basis of most of my dissertation work.
+In addition, I investigated the gene flow dynamics and demography of Allen's and Rufous Hummingbird.
 I earned my BS in Environmental Biology from California Polytechnic State University in Pomona in 2014.
-I'm earning my PhD at San Diego State University, studying genetics, behavior, and morphology in Allen's and Rufous Hummingbird.
-These two species hybridize in southern Oregon, and form the basis of most of my current work.
-In addition, I'm investigating the phylogeography of Allen's Hummingbird to decipher which populations are undergoing expansions versus declines.

 Hybridization between Allen's and Rufous Hummingbird